 - Increasing the use of virtualization, which greatly reduces the number of production servers needed.
 Two large servers will accomplish the same tasks that previously required 10 or 12 individual servers.

-- Going paperless.
-Paper use on campus has been cut by 33 percent in response to President Williams's 2010 challenge to students, faculty, and staff to conserve paper.
+- Reducing paper use.
+Paper use on campus has been cut dramatically in response to former President Williams's 2010 challenge to students, faculty, and staff to conserve paper.
 The year immediately following the challenge, paper use decreased by 33% and use continues to decline.

 Students, faculty, and staff are encouraged to make simple individual changes to support green computing and reduce their technology carbon footprints.

-- Power management — Energy usage is greatly reduced by turning off computers and printers when not in use, or by letting them enter a low power "sleep" mode.
+- Power management.
+Energy usage is greatly reduced by turning off computers, printer, and monitors when not in use, or by letting them enter a low power "sleep" mode.

 Please consider the environment before printing this e-mail.